 1 Provost/VP for Academic Affairs Ex-Officio

 1 VP Finance & Administration Ex-Officio

 1 Academic Dean Ex-Officio/Appointed by VPAA Annually

 1 VP for Student Affairs Ex-Officio

 1 Director of Library Services Ex-Officio

 1 Senate President or designee Ex-Officio

 1 SGA President or designee Ex-Officio

 8 Teaching Faculty: 3 at large; 2 MSAS, 1 ASB, 1 SPS, 1 VPA; 1 librarian/counselor/coach All elected (for overlapping 3 year terms), three instructional faculty elected at large; two elected by and from MSAS; one each elected by and from each of the remaining three schools, one elected by and from the librarian /counselor/coaches group.

 1 Administrative Faculty (SUOAF) Elected by Administrative Faculty (for 3-year term)

-Total 16 - all members are voting members except the chairperson who votes only
+Total 16 - all members are voting members except the chairners on who votes only

-in the case of a tie.
+Total 16 - all members are voting members except the chairperson who votes only in the case of a tie.